-Note-to demonstrate compliance with this Performance Outcome, the following information will be required, which may include (but is not limited to):
+Note - to demonstrate compliance with this Performance Outcome, the following information will be required, which may include (but is not limited to):

-- (a) the term, extent, sequencing and nature of extraction proposed over the life of the operation; - (b) the nature and frequency of blasting and measures to be taken to warn and protect the public when blasting is planned; - (c) the type of vehicles and equipment involved both on and off the site; - (d) measures to control air pollution and noise; - (e) the proximity and type of nearby sensitive land uses and receptors; - (f) likely haul routes, including a description of the environments through which they pass; and
+- i. the term, extent, sequencing and nature of extraction proposed over the life of the operation; - ii. the nature and frequency of blasting and measures to be taken to warn and protect the public when blasting is planned; - iii. the type of vehicles and equipment involved both on and off the site; - iv. measures to control air pollution and noise; - v. the proximity and type of nearby sensitive land uses and receptors;